 - Tribes/tribally designated housing entities (TDHEs)

-- Resident associations (RAs) such as resident management corporations, resident councils, and intermediary resident organizations
+- Resident associations (RAs) such as resident management corporations, resident councils, and intermediary resident with either 501(c)(3) nonprofit or locally incorporated nonprofit status

 Elderly/Disabled Service Coordinator Program